 As cockapoos are exceptionally clever dogs, they are easy to train.
-Compared to other breeds and crossbreeds similarly sized, cockapoos are dogs known to better adapt to a new home.
+Compared to other breeds and crossbreeds similarly sized, cockapoos are dogs known to adapt better to a new home.
 There is no question about their companionship and loyalty to their owners.
 Although they are better suited to a family with older, more responsible children, they are the kind of breed that will be great companion dogs for just about anyone.

 2. They Don’t Shed In Large Quantities or Regularly

-You still need to carry out regular grooming, like brushing their fur once a day to stop it from knotting or matting and their fur will need to be trimmed or clipped occasionally too.
-As well as not shedding fur much, they also don’t produce much dander, which is why many people see them as being hypoallergenic.
+You still need to carry out regular grooming, like brushing their fur once a day to stop it from knotting or matting, and their fur will need to be trimmed or clipped occasionally too.
+As well as not shedding fur much, they also don’t produce much dander, which is why many people see them as hypoallergenic.
 While there is no such thing as a 100% hypoallergenic dog breed, cockapoos are one of the crossbreeds that come close to it.

 3. They are Easy to Look After

 Although it depends on the size you get, you should look to feed this breed at least ¼ of a cupful to ¾ of a cupful of high-end nutritious dry dog food every day.
 It is best to divide this into two separate meals so they can feel satisfyingly full throughout the day.

 Be careful, though, as you will need to adjust this amount based on unique factors affecting your own individual dog, including the likes of their metabolism, activity levels and many other things.
 For example, dogs always running around and playing outside will need more to eat than dogs that prefer to laze around.